-From 1996 to 2002, Frank was employed at Clayton Utz, Sydney.
-In 2000, he was appointed the role of Senior Associate in the Disputes division of the Construction & Major Projects Group.
-From 1993-1996, he was a solicitor with Marsdens, where he worked in general litigation in Campbelltown and Sydney.
+From 1996 to 2002, he was employed at Clayton Utz, Sydney, and was appointed Senior Associate in the Disputes division of the Construction & Major Projects Group in 2000.
+From 1993 to 1996, he was a solicitor with Marsdens, where he worked in general litigation in Campbelltown and Sydney.

 Focus Areas + Select Cases

 Downer Constructions (PNG) v The State of Papua New Guinea – International arbitration in respect of claims for additional monies for delay and variations arising out of the construction of the Ramu Highway in PNG.
 Proceedings heard before an international arbitral tribunal in Brisbane.
 Amount in issue: approximately $A40M.